Exemestane Side Effects

 Applies to exemestane: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking exemestane:More common
+You should check with your doctor immediately if any of these side effects occur when taking exemestane:More common

 - Cough or hoarseness